evkx/evkx.github.io/content/models/_index.md

 ---
 title: EV models
 linktitle: EV models
-description: The future is electric and EVKX.net gives you the most complete overview over brands, model and variants of the EV market.
+description: The future is electric, and EVKX.net gives you a complete overview of the EV market's brands, models, and variants.
 weight: 30
 ---
 ## Audi

 [![Audi](https://media.evkx.net/multimedia/models/audi/brandevs_st.jpg)](audi/)

-Audi is continuously expanding its fleet of electric vehicles and will only be launching all-electric models from 2026.
+Audi is continuously expanding its electric vehicle fleet and will only launch all-electric models from 2026.
 The e-roadmap also stipulates the gradual phasing out of the production of vehicles with combustion engines by 2033.

 Audi has 4 models with total 21 variants.
 [Read all about them](audi/)